-- EU Combined Nomenclature CN - Standard International Trade Classification (SITC, rev.4, ex 2007) - Classification of Products by Activities (CPA2008, ex 2009), CPA2002 in index calculation - Exports and Imports by Industries (TOL2008) - Main Industrial Groupings (MIG), according to the main use of goods (based on both CPA2002 and NACE Rev.2 classifications).
+- · EU Combined Nomenclature CN - Standard International Trade Classification (SITC, rev.4, ex 2007) - Classification of Products by Activities (CPA2008) - Exports and Imports by Industries (TOL2008) and Nomenclature générale des Activités économiques dans les Communautés européennes (NACE Rev.2) - Main Industrial Groupings (MIG), according to the main use of goods (based on both CPA2002 and NACE Rev.2 classifications).
 This product classification is not official. - Commodity Classification for Transport Statistics in Europe (CSTE)

-The country classification is based on the Commission Regulation EC 1833/2006 on the country classification of the statistics on the external Community trade and on the trade between the Member States.
-The country codes comply with those of the ISO/DIS 3166 standard of the International Organization for Standardization.
+The country classification is based on the Commission Regulation EC 1106/2012 on the country classification of the statistics on the external Community trade and on the trade between the Member States.
+With a few exceptions (XK Kosovo, XS Serbia, XC Ceuta and XL Melilla), the country codes comply with those of the ISO/DIS 3166 standard of the International Organization for Standardization.